ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 ### Next Task to work on: (Week 3 updated)

+Implement Queue Button - This task was not and need to be done.
+The implementation was straightforward, and it should completed within the estimated time frame.

+Implement Semaphore Button - This task was not and need to be done.
+The implementation was straightforward, and it should completed within the estimated time frame.

+Implement Semaphore CapSense - This task was not and need to be done.
+The implementation was relatively simple, and it should completed within the estimated time frame.

+Physics model.
+[Platform] - This task was not completed .
+The implementation of the physics model for the platform was more challenging than anticipated, and it may took longer than estimated.
+In hindsight, it would have been helpful to have a menu system in place to make it easier to test the physics model with different inputs.

+Implement boundary condition handling in Task Physics - This task is not yet complete.
+The implementation of this task involves handling boundary conditions such as the platform going out of bounds or the satchel charge being thrown with an invalid velocity.
+The implementation is expected to take approximately 6 hours.

+Implement satchel charge throwing logic - This task is not yet complete.
+The implementation of this task involves generating a random position for the satchel charge to land and calculating the velocity required to reach that position.
+The implementation is expected to take approximately 5 hours.

+Test and debug entire system - This task is not yet complete

+### Ongoing work items (Week3 updated):

 Implement Task Button - This task was almost done, just need integrate with other functions.
 The implementation was straightforward, and it should completed within the estimated time frame.

 Implement Task CapSense - This task was almost done, just need integrate with other functions.
 The implementation was relatively simple, and it should completed within the estimated time frame.